 After lunch, take your time to wander through the charming Old Town, where the narrow streets lead to bustling squares.
 For a quiet place to sit down and rest, head to the Pavillon Vendôme’s gardens.
 The Pavilion itself dates back to the 17th century and was built for the Duke of Vendôme.
 Nowadays, it’s an art museum surrounded by pretty formal gardens.

-Then, walk about twenty minutes up to Paul Cézanne’s Studio.
+Then, walk up to Paul Cézanne’s Studio.
 This was where the Post-Impressionist painter created many of his masterpieces, and to this day it remains unchanged.
 Enjoy a meal at a local bistro for dinner - in your personal guidebook, we’ll share our favorite restaurants and recommend some local dishes to try!

 Traveler Martina in Aix-en-Provence